🌍 Musical journey in music

 • classical and fusion music concerts,

-• yoga and sound meditation sessions,
+• sessions of yoga and sound meditation,

-• modern recordings mixing electronics and tradition,
+• modern recordings blending electronic and tradition,

-• sound therapy and sound bath practices.
+• the practices of sound therapy and sound baths.

 Continent Spiritual traditions Iconic instruments Musical characteristics Main benefits